bronco-ever/practice/README.md

 - Merging and resolving simple conflicts

 The example project is a small “Practice Quote App” built with HTML, CSS, and JavaScript.
+This line was added directly on GitHub to practice pulling changes.